jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 * If no container name argument is set and image to build is <code>eap</code>, it defaults to <code>xpaas-eap</code>
 * If no root password argument is set, it defaults to <code>xpaas</code>
 * If no JBoss server mode is set, it defaults to <code>STANDALONE</code>
 * If no JBoss Wildfly/EAP admin user password argument is set, it defaults to <code>admin123!</code>
+* If running several server instances in domain mode or in a standalone clustered environment, please remember to set different node names to each server instance (using the environment variable <code>JBOSS_NODE_NAME</code>)

 Connection to a container using SSH
 -----------------------------------